 PayPal Refund Failure

 If a customer requests a refund for a PayPal purchase through CLKBank and the refund fails, ClickBank will indicate in the ticket that the refund has failed.
-Then, ClickBank will close the ticket and prompt the customer to work directly with the vendor to complete the refund.
+Then, ClickBank will close the ticket and prompt the customer to work directly with the seller to complete the refund.
 At this point, ClickBank can no longer process the refund.
-Both the customer and the vendor must work through PayPal to resolve the refund.
+Both the customer and the seller must work through PayPal to resolve the refund.

 PayPal Refund Disputes

 If a customer initiates a dispute within PayPal, ClickBank sellers should resolve the dispute within the PayPal Resolution Center.
 These resolutions should be conducted within the PayPal platform, not on ClickBank.

 However, if a customer has previously opened a dispute on PayPal and then requests a refund through ClickBank, ClickBank will attempt to process the refund.
 If we are able to successfully process a full refund, the dispute on PayPal will be closed.

 In this situation, if a customer requests a partial refund, the refund will likely fail, the ticket will close, and the customer will be prompted to work directly with the seller.
 The dispute remains open in this instance until resolved on PayPal.

 If the dispute is settled on PayPal before the requested refund is issued through ClickBank, ClickBank will update the ticket data and reflect the refund as successfully issued.

 PayPal and Chargebacks

 When a customer who has purchased a ClickBank product initiates a refund through their bank rather than from CLKBank or the ClickBank seller, this is referred to as a chargeback.